Erkesto/practice/Notes/graphic_design.md

 Statement: when multiple objects are shown the one thing that differs from the rest is most likely to be remembered.

 ways to do it->
-1. size
+1. Size
-1. shape
+1. Shape
-1. color
+1. Color
-1. layout
+1. Layout

 Add a call to action button instead of plain old simple buttons, as it helps to direct attention, create interest, and steer decisions in a certain direction. eg: